sarahnp7/aws-intermediate/labs/1-hello-world-aws-cli.md

 5. Launch instances
 6. Get public IP and test

-All commands has been designed for us-west-1.
+All commands have been designed for us-west-1.
 If you are using a different region, you need to modify accordingly.
 For example, your AMI ID will be different.

 And yes, please do NOT use the AWS web console.
 You may logout from there now.